-Collaborative learning is one educational approach that has been greatly influenced by advancements in digital technology.
-The concept of collaborative learning is widely recognised by universities around the globe, used to complement traditional teaching methods and improve students' 'soft skills’ to prepare them for the modern workplace.
-While this style of learning is not a new phenomenon in education, the current digital climate has seen the method evolve and the latest technological solutions are playing a key role in its success.
+Collaborative learning plays an important role in universities to complement traditional teaching methods and improve students' 'soft skills' in preparation for the workplace.
+While collaborative learning is not a new phenomenon in education, the current digital climate has seen the method evolve and the latest technological solutions are playing a key role in its success.

-One solution that has been aiding educators is Nureva’s Span cloud-based visual collaboration system.
+One solution that is aiding educators is Nureva’s Span cloud-based visual collaboration system.
 It is already been used successfully in several global universities from Germany’s Macromedia University and TU Delft University in the Netherlands, to the University of Missouri College of Education and is currently being trialled at the UK’s London Metropolitan University.

 The system draws upon familiar, simple and flexible tools that are already used in paper-based collaborative learning, such as sticky notes, sketches, images and flip charts.
 In collaborative learning, educators frequently rely on large workspaces with lots of pieces of written information.
 Span’s digital canvas retains the flexibility that paper-based systems offer, while overcoming many of the deficiencies.
 When bits of sticky paper and writing on boards is used for collaborative learning, storage and retention of work is a challenge, as is including any remote participants in the process.

 Instead of students relying on paper sticky notes to track their ideas and organise information, the process is made digital.
 Students can evolve their thinking and work together on the shared digital canvas from their personal devices or contribute and organise information directly at the wall.
 One element of the solution is Quickshare which allows students to make real-time contributions from any device, whether they are present in the classroom or in a remote location.